callumogle/django4_UK_webscraper/README.md

 on a browser visit localhost:8000 enter what you want to look for
 ## To do
+- make it so only admin user can make searches that will change database and non admins will only search in current state database
 - improve the display template and just the whole look of the website entirely
 - add filters to display results to sort by store, by price etc
 - handle cases where no items are found